i-dream-of-ai/hyperbrowser/README.md

   "mcpServers": {
     "hyperbrowser": {
       "command": "npx",
-      "args": ["hyperbrowser-mcp"],
+      "args": ["hyperbrowser-mcp", "-y"],
       "env": {
-        "HB_API_KEY": "your-api-key" // or set the param in the prompt itself }
+        "HYPERBROWSER_API_KEY": "your-api-key" // or set the param in the prompt itself }
     }
   }